 If everyone’s in one location, then drawing a fishbone diagram in a white board and asking people to contribute ideas is a good start.
 This is very effective because then you can ask questions from each other or from the relevant authority and dig deep into the problem.
 A drawback could be that people are reluctant to come up with ideas in front of a crowd.
 Also there is no record for you to analyze and improve later.

-With a software like Creately, not only can you create fishbone diagrams, multiple people can collaborate on that diagram in real-time.
+Using our fishbone diagram maker, not only can you create fishbone diagrams, multiple people can collaborate on that diagram in real-time.
 This means you can see the changes made by each other immediately and can raise concerns then and there.
 All the revision are preserved so you can clearly see who made the changes and what are the changes made.
 Plus you have the added benefit of ability to draw many other diagram types.

 All the diagrams shown above are available as templates in Creately.
 Just click on any of then and you can immediately start modifying them online.
 But if you prefer more colorful ones or ones with some images then there are plenty more fishbone diagram examples in our diagramming community.